Easy Black and White Op Art Drawing Tutorial

 Explaining Op Art To Kids

 Have them guess what they think “Op” stands for.
-They are aware of optical illusions and understand that artists made art around this concept.
+They know optical illusions and understand that artists made art around this concept.

 Artist Inspiration